puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 - `Cube Clear` - "ABCube Clear", no scrabble-ish prioritised letters, now it's A-Z.
 - `Wordbind` - As though it were a placeholder which had been left in

-From our side, we introduced a new systemic approach to categorizing the sources of our puzzles.
-Previously, we had a single dimension of "difficulty" now we have different sets of puzzle variants (e.g. Trioshift) and those variants need to be treated differently systemically!
+From our side, we use April Fools' as a deadline for a new systemic approach to categorizing the sources of our puzzles.
+Previously, we had a single dimension of "difficulty" now we have different sets of puzzle variants (e.g. Trioshift) and those variants have different Puzzmo-level integrations from traditional puzzles.

 ## Shifting control

-If you want a comprehensive understanding of what the original version of our per-game extension system looked like, you can read (with code) ["How the Puzzmo API handles integrations on a per-game basis"](https://blog.puzzmo.com/posts/2024/03/28/an-ode-to-game-plugins/), the TDLR: each game has a server-level plugin which is encapsulated in a single file.
+If you want to understand of what the original version of our per-game extension system looked like, you can read (with code) ["How the Puzzmo API handles integrations on a per-game basis"](https://blog.puzzmo.com/posts/2024/03/28/an-ode-to-game-plugins/), the TDLR: each game has a server-level plugin written in TypeScript which is encapsulated in a single file.

 This plugin system is great because I can easily test it, see changes in pull requests and debug it trivially by reading the code.
-The downside, is that all of this work happens in the API, which is a system the games team basically never contribute to.
-This becomes particularly evident looking at plugins for the games I would play daily being fully featured in news and stats vs the ones I play mainly to test during development.
+The downside is that all of this work happens in the API, which is a system the games team basically never contributes to.
+This becomes particularly evident looking at the level of complexity for the games I would play daily being fully featured in news, stats, notables etc vs the ones I play mainly to test during development.

-This system worked great during the creation of our initial set of games because there were only a few of us and we all contributed everywhere, but now it concentrates control in the wrong place.
-So, we needed _a technical solution which can open the way for a cultural change_ to give the games team more control over app-wide systems inside Puzzmo.
+This system worked great during the creation of our initial set of games because there were only a few of us and we all contributed everywhere, but it concentrated control in the wrong place.
+A game's level of integration to Pz=uzzmo being tied to how much _I_ think it about isn't a great place to be.
+So, we needed _a technical solution that could open the way for a cultural change_ to give the games team more control over app-wide systems inside Puzzmo.

 ## Augmentations & Deeds & Expressions